Francisco Antonio de Lorenzana: Archbishop of Toledo

 In 1772 he was recalled to Spain and placed at the head of the Archdiocese of Toledo.
 He built a library for this city and collected the works of the principal writers of the Church of Toledo.
 These writings appeared in an edition, SS.
 Patrum Toletanorum opera (Madrid, 1782–93).
 He likewise published a new edition of the Gothic or Mozarabic Breviary, Breviarium Gothicum (Madrid, 1775), and Mozarabic Missal, Missale Gothicum (Rome, 1804).
 In the introductions to these publications he discussed the Mozarabic liturgy.
 Editions of Spanish conciliar decrees, the Roman Catechism, and the Canons of the Council of Trent also engaged his attention, and the works of Isidore of Seville were published at his expense by the Spanish Jesuit, Faustino Arévalo: S. Isidori Hispalensis Opera Omnia (Rome, 1797–1803).

 Along with these scientific pursuits he actively carried on social work, founding hospitals and asylums.
 He converted a castle to a workhouse, subsidized the silk industry, and instructed parish priests help peasants on how to improve agriculture.
 Lorenzana was among other reformist clerics who put emphasis on improving welfare on earth and not focusing entirely on spiritual life after death.

 During the French Revolution he was a generous benefactor of the exiled French clergy, over five hundred of whom he received into his own diocese.

 In 1789 he was created cardinal by Pius VI, and from 1794-97 he held the post of Grand Inquisitor.
 In 1797 was appointed envoy extraordinary from Spain to the Holy See, in which capacity he supported the pope in the difficulties attendant on the French invasion.
 On the death of Pius VI he made possible the holding of the conclave in Venice (1 December 1799) by providing traveling expenses for some of the cardinals who were penniless.
 He accompanied the newly elected pope, Pius VII, to Rome and in order to remain at his side resigned in 1800 his archiepiscopal see.
 No less active in Rome than in Mexico or Toledo, he was in 1801 one of the founders of a new Catholic Academy in Rome.
 An inheritance of 25,000 scudi which fell to him he assigned to the poor, whom he designated as his heirs.

 As a regalist and attentive to the commands of the Count of Floridablanca whom Charles III gave complete authority to implement policy after 1776, Cardinal Lorenzana adhered to royal policy which saw smuggling, tax evasion, and other ways in which individuals avoided paying taxes as "a grave sin."

 Lorenzana was an important figure in Mexican history as a collector and editor.
 He helped prepare for publication the works of Juan López de Velasco, Juan Suárez de Peralta and Martín Alfonso Tavila.
 He also published letters of conqueror Hernán Cortés, that included an account of Cortés's voyage to Baja California, as well as later expeditions there to 1769.

-After Charles III's death in 1788, his son and successor Charles IV replaced Cardinal Lorenzana with Infante Luis de Borbón.
+After Charles III's death in 1788, his son and successor Charles IV replaced Cardinal Lorenzana with Don Luis María Cardinal de Borbón y Vallabriga.